 Great Tour Guides

-I have given hundreds of tours to a variety of group sizes, from a single person to groups of 50, and the experience is vastly different.
+I’ve given hundreds of tours to a variety of group sizes, from a single person to groups of 50, and the experience is vastly different.
 The smaller the group, the better it is.

 Why?
-Imagine giving a presentation to 50 people vs 15 people and how different the experience would be.
+Imagine giving a presentation to 50 people vs. 15 people and how different the experience would be.
 With 50 people, you speak to everyone and interact with very few individuals.